Laurentius Petri

-Laurentius Petri Nericius (1499 – 27 October 1573) was a Swedish clergyman and the first Evangelical Lutheran Archbishop of Sweden.
-He and his brother Olaus Petri are, together with the King Gustav Vasa, regarded as the main Lutheran reformers of Sweden.
+Laurentius Petri Nericius or Lars Petersson från Närke (1499 – 27 October 1573) was a Swedish clergyman and the first Evangelical Lutheran Archbishop of Sweden.
+He and his brother Olaus Petri are, together with King Gustav Vasa, regarded as the main Lutheran reformers of Sweden.
 They are commemorated by the Evangelical Lutheran Church in America on 19 April.

 Early life

 Laurentius was born Lars Persson in Örebro, Närke.
 Laurentius studied in Germany in 1520, possibly together with his brother.
-Here they took influence from Lutheranism, among other things they met with Martin Luther himself.
-On returning home to Stockholm, they got stranded and nearly lost their lives as the boat went ashore on the island of Gotland.
-They both survived however, and settled on the island, and Laurentius became headmaster at a school while Olaus became assistant to a priest.
-Not long after, Olaus travelled with the priest to Stockholm and the crowning of King Gustav Vasa.
-Subsequently, he managed to get on friendly terms with the King, and soon moved to Stockholm where he worked in the vicinity of the King.
+There they were influenced by the church reform movement, meeting Martin Luther himself.
+On returning home to Stockholm, they became stranded and nearly lost their lives as their boat went ashore on the island of Gotland.
+However, they both survived and settled on the island, Laurentius becoming a schoolmaster and Olaus assistant to a priest.
+Not long after, Olaus travelled with the priest to Stockholm and attended the coronation of the Swedish King Gustav Vasa.
+Subsequently, he entered into friendly terms with the King, and soon moved permanently to Stockholm, where he worked in the vicinity of the King.